smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ```
 ##### Get service data

-The service consumer app can then decide which services it wants to get more info from and even subscribe for future updates from the service.
+The app service consumer can then decide which services it wants to get more info from and even subscribe to for future updates from the service.

-When requesting the data from the app service the developer can expect the data to be in the form of an `AppServiceData `object.
+When requesting the data from the app service the developer can expect the data to be in the form of an `AppServiceData` object.
 This struct will hold all the data related to the specific app service's current state.
 The serviceType param will indicate which param of the service datas are included.

 ###### AppServiceData
 ```xml